Common House Bugs and How to Get Rid of Them

 Common house bugs are indoor insects and small pest look-alikes that appear in kitchens, bathrooms, basements, closets, beds, drains, and stored food areas.
 Getting rid of them depends on the species because a carpet beetle larva, German cockroach nymph, drain fly, and bed bug require very different responses.

-Visual identification helps when you have a photo but no name for the subject.
+A quick photo can help pin down which household bug you found before you choose the right treatment.
 Lens App can help because it lets you compare a photo against likely matches before deciding whether the next step is moisture control, pantry cleanup, laundry heat treatment, bait placement, or sealing entry points.

 The safest approach is integrated pest management: identify the pest, remove what attracts it, block access, and use targeted controls only when needed.
-The U.S. EPA explains the same prevention-first framework here: https://www.epa.gov/safepestcontrol/integrated-pest-management-ipm-principles.
+The U.S. EPA explains the same prevention-first framework here (source: EPA).

 How Common House Bugs and How to Get Rid of Them Works